ysndr/MSc-Thesis/chapter/related-work.md

   ~ Yet, not all of these are applicable in every case and some LSP implementations reach for a much more complete coverage of the protocol.

 File Processing
-  ~ Most language servers use very different methods of handling source code.
+  ~ Most language servers use very different methods of handling the source code they analyze.
-    In most the means are influenced again by the complexity of the language.
+    The means are mainly influenced by the complexity of the language.
-    Distinction appear in the way language servers process *file indexes and changes* and how they respond to requests.
+    Distinctions appear in the way servers process *file indexes and changes* and how they respond to *requests*.
   ~ The LSP supports sending updates in form of diffs of atomic changes and complete transmission of changed files.
+    The former requires methods of incremental parsing and analysis which are difficult by itself, but are able to process files much more quickly.
+    An incremental approach makes use of an internal representation of the source code that allows to quickly derive analytic results from and can be updated efficiently.
+    Additionally, to facilitate the parsing, it must be able to provide a parser with the right context to correctly parse a changed fragment of code.
+    On the contrary, most language servers process file changes by re-indexing the entire file, updating their internal model much more broadly.
+    This is a more approachable method.
+    Yet, it is less performant since entire files need to be processed, which becomes more noticeable as file sizes and edit frequency increase.
+  ~ For code analysis LSP implementers have to decide between *lazy* or *greedy* approaches for processing files and answering requests.
+    Dominantly greedy implementations resolve most available information during the indexing of the file.
+    The server can then facilitate this model to answer requests using mere lookups.
+    This stands in contrast to lazy approaches where only minimal local information is resolved during the indexing.
+    Requests invoke an ad-hoc resolution the results of which may be memoized for future requests.
+    Lazy resolution is more prevalent in conjunction with incremental indexing, since it further reduces the work associated with file changes.
+    This is essential in complex languages that would otherwise perform a great amount of redundant work.